 In the early 1990s, we began incorporating slow-release fertilizer into the soil, which reduced the amount of nitrogen fertilizer - a source of greenhouse emissions - by 75 percent.

 CUSTOM SOIL MIXES

-Different plants require different soils to reach their full potential.
-We create over 100 different soil mixes to allow plants to grow in their ideal conditions leading to less fungicide and fertilizer usage.
+Different plants require different soils to reach their full potential, so we create over 100 different soil mixes to allow plants to grow in their ideal conditions.
+This leads to less fungicide and fertilizer usage.

 MYCORRHIZAE